kalebheitzman/moodle-local_xlate/README.md

 - With auto-detect enabled the translator captures user-facing strings, generates stable, structure-based 12-character keys, and stores them via the `local_xlate_save_key` web service.
 Keys are based on element structure, class, region, type, and text (see DEVELOPER.md for details).
+- Inline HTML (links, emphasis, etc.) is preserved when capture runs so prompts sent to translators or the autotranslate backend always reflect the source DOM structure.
 - For lightweight source collection the plugin also exposes `local_xlate_associate_keys`, which only requires the user to be logged in.
 This allows ordinary users browsing the site to populate source strings while keeping write access to translations restricted to site managers.

 Role and capabilities